Deformable DETR: Deformable Transformers for End-to-End Object Detection: Experiment

 \subsection{Comparison with State-of-the-art Methods}

 Table~\ref{table:sota} compares the proposed method with other state-of-the-art methods.
+Iterative bounding box refinement and two-stage mechanism are both utilized by our models in Table~\ref{table:sota}.
 With ResNet-101 and ResNeXt-101~\citep{xie2017aggregated}, our method achieves 48.7 AP and 49.0 AP without bells and whistles, respectively.
 By using ResNeXt-101 with DCN~\citep{zhu2019deformable}, the accuracy rises to 50.1 AP.
 With additional test-time augmentations, the proposed method achieves 52.3 AP.